Steroids for brain tumours

 Brain cells in and around a tumour, or the area treated by surgery or radiotherapy, can swell and put pressure on surrounding tissues.
 This can cause symptoms, such as headaches and seizures.

-Steroids help with symptom management rather than treating the tumour itself.
-So, you may be given them after diagnosis, or before or after these treatments to reduce the swelling and relieve those symptoms.
+Steroids help with symptom and side-effect management rather than treating the tumour itself.
+So, you may be given them after diagnosis, or before or after these treatments to reduce the swelling and relieve symptoms.

-You may also be given a low dosage of steroids if you’re having chemotherapy or radiotherapy and feeling sick.
+Steroids may also be given in low doses to help manage sickness if you’re having chemotherapy or radiotherapy.

 Before being given steroids for a brain tumour